Expo 2020: Criticism

 As the UAE launched the World Expo Fair in October 2021, over two dozen human rights groups initiated an alternative expo online.
 The campaign was held to counter the Dubai Expo's targeted narrative of “tolerance” and “openness”.
 In the event, activists came together with poets, musicians, and visual artists from the Middle East to highlight the repression in the UAE and to stand in solidarity with the prisoners of conscience.
 The campaign also called for the release of human rights activists, including Ahmed Mansoor, Nasser bin Ghaith and three from the UAE-94: Mohammed al-Roken, Mohammed al-Mansoori and Mohammed Abdul Razzaq al-Siddiq.

 The Emirati labor practices have been subject to criticism, resulting in Dubai authorities ensured to hold companies with fairly high standards of worker treatment for the event.
 Two months after the Expo 2020 commenced, human rights groups reported about the persisting violations.
 Migrant workers hired for the Expo 2020 were complaining about having to make exorbitant and illegal payments to local recruiters.
 Others complained of passport confiscation, broken promises on wages, unaffordable food, long working hours (sometimes in extremely hot weather), crowded, and unsanitary living conditions in dormitories.
 The human rights concerns and labor abuses at the Expo prompted the European Parliament to call for a boycott of the event.

 Three workers died from construction accidents building the Expo and three from COVID-19.

 In February 2022, a human rights and labor rights NGO called Equidem reported about the extensive abuse of migrant laborers being practiced by Emirati authorities at the Dubai Expo 2020.
 The allegations included charging illegal recruitment fees from the migrant workers, subjecting them to forced labor and racial discrimination, followed by delayed wages and confiscation of their passports.
 Those on the receiving end of the abuse were migrant laborers working as security guards, hospitality staff, cleaners, etc., at the Dubai Expo 2020.
 The report claimed that the UAE's failure at protecting migrant workers during the event not only risked the reputation of the participating countries and companies.
 The UAE and Expo 2020 authorities refrained from commenting despite multiple requests.

 Bids and bidding

 Once the first city had lodged a bid with the BIE, other cities had six months to respond.
-In early 2011, Izmir of Turkey and Ayutthaya of Thailand submitted bids to the BIE, initiating the six-month window for other cities to bid.
+In early 2011, İzmir of Turkey and Ayutthaya of Thailand submitted bids to the BIE, initiating the six-month window for other cities to bid.
 When this window closed on 2 November 2011, there were five prospective cities, with Dubai making a last-minute entry.
 The BIE voted and selected the host city on 27 November 2013.

-Five cities originally bid for the slot for a world's fair in 2020, with four remaining: Dubai, United Arab Emirates; Yekaterinburg, Russia; Izmir, Turkey; or São Paulo, Brazil.
+Five cities originally bid for the slot for a world's fair in 2020, with four remaining: Dubai, United Arab Emirates; Yekaterinburg, Russia; İzmir, Turkey; or São Paulo, Brazil.
 Expo 2020 will represent a first as a Middle Eastern destination will be hosting the event for the first time.

 The following cities lodged bids to the BIE for hosting the 2020 EXPO: